Golf Tutorials

 Proper hand rotation isn't some complicated or forced maneuver.
 It’s the natural outcome of a well-sequenced swing, directed by a good grip and an active body turn through the ball.
 By focusing on keeping your hands passive early on and then allowing your forearms to unwind powerfully through impact, you exchange the weak "flip" for a powerful, consistent release that produces great shots.

 Translating these feels from the range to the course takes practice.
 If you find yourself in a tricky situation, struggling with a slice or wondering what's causing a string of bad shots, getting instant, personalized feedback can make a real difference.
 That’s why we built Caddie AI.
-Our app can analyze your real-time situation on the course, whether it's giving you a strategy for a tough tee shot or using a photo of your lie to suggest the best way to escape trouble.
+Our app can analyze your real-time situation on the course, giving you a strategy for a tough tee shot or using a photo of your lie to suggest the best way to escape trouble.
 Away from the course, you can ask anything about your swing, anytime, and get clear, simple guidance to help you focus on what really matters in your game.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like